jdmedlock/dbdesign/README.md

 MongoDB applications consist of the three basic components:

 1. Establish a connection to a MongoDB instance
+2. Logic to access and manipulate database data
+3. Close the connection to the MongoDB instance

+#### Establish a connection to a MongoDB instance

 Before any requests can be made to MongoDB a connection must first be created.
 Establishing a connection is similar to placing a telephone call in that you need the "phone number" of the MongoDB instance and database the application is to interact with.
 This "phone number"